 As an experiment in non-institutional learning, this ongoing project builds community knowledge and agency in relation to food security and sustainment, asking how kitchen crafts may themselves be preserved or deployed in an impending age of unsettlement and urban adaptation.

-Get in touch if you would like to contribute, or have ideas about where we could go next..
+Get in touch if you would like to contribute, or have an idea for where we could go next..

 At ANTI festival (Finland 2012), Making Time / Ajan säilöntää occupied a disused community kitchen for workshops where participants shared recipes, gathered ingredients and collectively titled each batch of preserves.
 Jars like ‘Hoping for delicious change is coming’, and ‘Hard times well-pressed, soak when you raise them up’, were eventually given away from a stall at the local marketplace.